MicrosoftDocs/fabric-docs/docs/extensions/extensibility-backend.md

 # Fabric extensibility backend boilerplate

-## Introduction

-This repository serves as a starting point for building applications that require integration with various services, including Workload and Lakehouse.
+This [Microsoft Fabric developer sample repository](https://github.com/microsoft/Microsoft-Fabric-developer-sample) serves as a starting point for building applications that require integration with various services, including Workload and Lakehouse.
 This guide will help you set up the environment and configure the necessary components to get started.
 The key components and their roles in the architecture are outlined below:

 #### Frontend (FE)